-2.1.5.
+2.1.4.
 Multiple Processors

-Multi-processor support - also called "symmetric multi-processing" or SMP - is supported for this architecture, and is supported by a precompiled Debian kernel image.
-Depending on your install media, this SMP-capable kernel may or may not be installed by default.
+Multi-processor support - also called "symmetric multi-processing" or SMP - is supported for this architecture.
+However, the standard Debian 3.1 kernel image does not support SMP.
 This should not prevent installation, since the standard, non-SMP kernel should boot on SMP systems; the kernel will simply use the first CPU.

-In order to take advantage of multiple processors, you should check to see if a kernel package that supports SMP is installed, and if not, choose an appropriate kernel package.
-You can also build your own customized kernel to support SMP.
-You can find a discussion of how to do this in Section 8.5.
-At this time (kernel version 2.6.8) the way you enable SMP is to select "Symmetric multi-processing support" in the "Processor type and features" section of the kernel config.
+In order to take advantage of multiple processors, you'll have to replace the standard Debian kernel.
+You can find a discussion of how to do this in Section 8.4.
+At this time (kernel version 2.4.27) the way you enable SMP is to select "Symmetric multi-processing support" in the "General setup" section of the kernel config.